 Prior to returning to her hometown Detroit, Michigan in the year 2000, Christine Gavin worked as a personal event planner for multinational individuals in Hong Kong and China.
 Between 1990 and 1997 she founded and ran Michigan Lifestyles Inc., a private personal event planning and concierge service.
 Between 1987 and 1990, she worked as a social secretary to the French nobility, Arnaud D’ Pollini, organizing family and business matters between Paris, the French Riviera and the French Alps.
 Christine earned her Bachelors of Arts degree from Michigan State University and studied language at Paris-Sorbonne University, France.
-Christine has lived and continues to work in the Detroit metropolitan region; Chicago, Illinois; Washington, D.C.; and Barbados, West Indies.
+Christine speaks nationally on issues relating to equity, social justice, racial and gender equality, and related topics in philanthropy.

 Elizabeth Nanas, Vice President of Philanthropic Innovation & Impact